Research course

 Course content

-• The Manchester Museum Ancient Egypt and Sudan Collection: Numbering more than 18.000 artefacts from Egypt and Sudan, ranging from the Neolithic to the Islamic Period, the museum offers students access to a large and well-provenanced collection of research materials.
+• The Manchester Museum Ancient Egypt and Sudan Collection: Numbering more than 18,000 artefacts from Egypt and Sudan, ranging from the Neolithic to the Islamic Period.
+The museum offers students access to a large and well-provenanced collection of research materials.

-• Ancient Egyptian ceramics and ceramic analysis;
+• Ancient Egyptian literature and literary culture.

 Qualification, course duration and attendance options